 I knew at an early age that I wanted to have money (think, around the age of 15).
 I started paying more attention to the adults in my life who I thought were “rich”, and noticed that the people who had money were doing something called “investing.”

 I had no idea what this was, and no direction with investing as a child.
 But things can be different for your own child!

 Today, I want to help you give your own kid/tween/teen a leg-up on the investment world by gifting them one of these investing books for kids.

-Psst: teaching investing to high school students?
-You’ll want to get them active in a free stock market game for students.
+Psst: teaching stocks to high school students?
+You’ll want to get them active in a free stock market game for students, or using one of these 7 stock apps for kids and stock apps for under 18.
 Adding one of the kid’s investment books below to your library will help, too.

 Investment Books for Kids

 I’ve been asked over and over about investment books for kids that will spark their interest in the stock market.
 OR, how to explain the stock market to a kid who is already interested in investing part of their allowance (specifically when you, yourself, don’t feel completely confident in investing).